-Under the Bond Guarantee, the Guarantor fully, absolutely, unconditionally and irrevocably guarantees, to each holder of a Bond, and to the Bond Trustee, as trustee on behalf of holders of Bonds and in its own capacity, the punctual payment and performance when due of all Obligations and agrees to indemnify and hold harmless each Bond holder and the Bond Trustee from all losses, damages, costs, expenses and liabilities suffered or incurred by the Bond holders and the Bond Trustee resulting or arising from or relating to any failure by Gracorp to unconditionally and irrevocably pay in full or fully perform the Obligations.
+Under the Bond Guarantee, the Guarantor fully, absolutely, unconditionally and irrevocably guarantees, to each holder of a Bond, and to the Bond Trustee, as trustee on behalf of holders of Bonds and in its own capacity, the punctual payment and performance when due of all Obligations and agrees to indemnify and hold harmless each Bond holder and the Bond Trustee from all losses, damages, costs, expenses and liabilities suffered or incurred by the Bond holders and the Bond Trustee resulting or arising from or relating to any failure by Gracorp to unconditionally and irrevocably pay in full or fully perform the Obligations as and when due provided that the amount of such indemnification shall not exceed the amount of such Obligations.
 The Guarantor's liability shall extend to all amounts that constitute part of the Obligations and would be owed by Gracorp to such Bond holder or the Bond Trustee under the Bonds or the Bond Indenture but for the fact that they are unenforceable, reduced, limited, suspended or not allowable due to the existence of a bankruptcy, reorganization or similar proceeding involving Gracorp.